MingCWang/pa-scraper/README.md

 You should see chrome being opened, complete the DUO authentication.
 The script should start downloading the files to the directory you specified in the `DOWNLOAD_DIR` variable.

 ## Result
+After making sure you have all the files in the specified directory, the script will prompt you to press enter.
+After you press enter, the script will print out the following result:
 ```
 ==========================================